delwink/liberti/skins.md

 outputs the evaluation of the expression.

 The `x` and `y` members of each screen represent coordinates at which the screen will be placed in the main LiberTI window when this skin is loaded.
-For the best future-proofing, these numbers are 64-bit integers.
-The trailing `L` is optional with version 1.5 or greater of libconfig, but they are left in this document for backwards compatibility (Ubuntu 14.04 uses libconfig 1.4.9).
-As a skin creator, it is advisable to use the compatible form with the trailing `L` if you plan on distributing your skin to other users.

 The `scale` member of each screen represents the scale factor by which the screen will be resized from its default size of 96 by 64 pixels.
 It can be